gradle/gradle/design-docs/dependency-management-projectpriority.md

 ## Use case 1 (project priority required)

-The actual use case involved a a multi-repo system, where developers could choose a subset of projects to work on, but here is a simple case:
+The actual use case involves a multi-repo system, where developers could choose a subset of projects to work on, but here is a simple case:

 We have 3 projects: `common`, `moduleA`, `moduleB`